christophergarthwood/appdevstig_docs/Template_011_ThreatAssessment.md

 An automated process to verify the effectiveness of the configurations and settings in all environments.

-Web application does not utilize any default accounts for either backend database or JBoss application server.
-There are no files or directories without some level of protection.
+Web applications do not utilize any default accounts for either backend database or JBoss application server.
+There are no files or directories without any level of protection.
 All settings/configuration files are configuration managed.

 #### 6.0 [Vulnerable and Outdated Components](https://owasp.org/Top10/A06_2021-Vulnerable_and_Outdated_Components/)